Skip to main content

 Series

-Enter number of trials (n) and probability per trial (p).
-Result is the probability that all succeed:
+Use this mode when calculating probability across multiple events.
+Enter the number of events or trials (n) and the probability of success per event (p).
+The result is the probability that all succeed:

 P(all success) = pn